-On the eve of the 75th anniversary observance of the end of the war, the contents will honor those who fought to preserve freedom in its darkest hour and bring readers directly to the same places where history-changing events took place.
-Pre-order your 288 page (estimated) hard-bound copy now.
-Go to www.amazon.com.
+On the eve of the 75th anniversary observance of the end of the war, the contents will honor those who preserved freedom in its darkest hour and bring readers to the same places where history-changing events took place.
+Pre-order the 355-page hard-cover copy on Amazon.
 Scroll to “books” and enter The Hidden Places of World War II.
 Amazon guarantees the lowest price with free shipping.
 The book is also available on the Barnes & Noble web site as a pre-release order.

 The author, a Chicago-based educator and dynamic program presenter, is available for 60-90 minute image-based presentations about the original features appearing on this site.
 In 2001, Jerome O’Connor was named the U. S. Naval Institute’s Author of the Year “for his significant literary contributions to the history of WW II”.

 Group tours are available for the Chicago locales described.
 Complete the contact form for information and availability.